garyleicester/optraWorldEnglishConverters/README.md

 Sperlugulong	spə(r)ˈluː.ɡjuː.lɔːŋɡ	noun
 ```

-If multiple pronunciations are generated (e.g., pronunciations with both 'tapped' and 'non-tapped' intervocalic `<t>` for AusE) pronunciations are presented with a # separator
+If multiple pronunciations are generated (e.g., 'tapped' and 'non-tapped' intervocalic `<t>` for AusE) pronunciations are presented with a # separator

 The output can/should then be further processed to generate and inject into OPTRA in new XML structures